Are you looking for a cute Christmas craft for kids? Keep scrolling to learn how to make this printable Twas the Night Before Christmas craft!

 Our team has put together an adorable printable craft that lets kids decorate a chimney using stickers and markers (or crayons).
 They can even add their family name or initials on top in big letters – what could be more festive than that?

-It’s perfect for keeping busy hands occupied while parents enjoy some quiet time by reading one of our favorite holiday stories aloud together as a family before bedtime each night.
+It’s perfect so that kids would say not a word as they are occupied doing this craft, while parents enjoy some quiet time by reading one of our favorite holiday stories aloud together as a family before bedtime each night.

 The best part is that once they’re done, they can take them home and hang them on their bedroom walls or stick them on the fridge.